 All of these things start in the exact same place - Becoming Found.

 Just so you know, I’m no guru or purist.
 Being an 80/20 kind of gal suits me just fine.
 That 20 percent fudge factor is there for two very important reasons: treating myself and forgiving myself.

 Life and love are looking for you.
 Are you ready to become found?

 Anne Wade is a seasoned training and organizational development consultant, formerly serving major industry and nonprofits as well as women entrepreneurs and executives.
-She holds an M. Ed.
-In learning theory and numerous certifications in the psychology of learning.
+She holds an M. Ed. in learning theory and numerous certifications in the psychology of learning, EFT, NLP, and Reiki.
 She is a wife, mother, grandmother, sister, friend, colleague, writer, teacher, storyworker, and intrepid explorer.